thereal83/example-code/README.md

     pip install -e .[dev]
     ```

-    **WARNING**: `pip install` may create a new directory on your system.
+    **WARNING**: running this command may create a new directory
+    on your system.
 See the section on caching to learn more.

 2. Run the code: